cooklang/cooklang-org/content/_index.md

 Place @bacon strips{1%kg} on a baking sheet and glaze with @syrup{1/2%tbsp}.
 ```

-There are a few more things to it.
-Check out full [Language Specification](/docs/spec/).
+**Install a recipe viewer.** We support a few tools for viewing CookLang recipes:
+* [The iOS app for iPad and iPhone](/app/) allows you to read your recipe files directly from iCloud.
+* [The CookCLI program for Mac and Linux](/cli/) provides a web server for presenting your recipes, viewable with any web browser.

+**Cook something!** Open a recipe on your viewer of choice, whip out the ingredients, and make something tasty.

-## Cook CLI
+## CookCLI

-[Cook CLI](/cli/) helps to create shopping lists and maintain recipes.
-It provides great help in automating the routine related to shopping.
-Can be accessed from UNIX command-line and useful for scripting you create to automate your routine.
+The [Cook CLI](/cli/) command line program provides a suite of tools to create shopping lists and maintain recipes.
+We've built it to be simple and useful for automating your cooking and shopping routine with existing UNIX command line and scripting tools.

 ```